Paul McCartney, The Life. Philip Norman. Kindle Edition, 2016, $15.99

 Still, I can’t help liking someone who when asked if marrying Heather was the greatest mistake of his life, replies, “It would have to be a prime contender.”
 It made me want to know what his other great mistakes were–but such transparency is rare with this guy.
 Yet he “tacitly approved” of Norman as his biographer, which shows some good judgment.
 I wonder if he thought he would outlive Norman, so that the secrets that are inevitably revealed after his death wouldn’t be added to the biography!
 Sir Paul is a very calculating person, it’s clear, and Norman seems to deplore his actions much of the time.

 But this is no hatchet job and there’s plenty of careful analysis that rewards the reader.
 It was good to fill in the gaps.
 For example, of course it makes sense that the “Paul is dead” period was after the Beatles broke up when Paul retreated in despair to Scotland, but I’d never quite got this before.
 In fact, Norman’s narrative of the Beatles breaking up *from Paul’s viewpoint* is fascinating.
 He does a fine job discussing Paul’s music as well.

 After I finished I realized to my astonishment that Norman is the author of the memoir Babycham Night, about his difficult childhood with a narcissistic father on the Isle of Wight.
 More people should read that—it’s excellent.
 And my hunch is that Paul has read it.
 He would be someone who would do his homework, and the oddly compassionate, familiar way he treats Norman (despite Norman’s earlier rudeness towards him as a journalist) seems to prove this.

 I think biography is such an intimate task, and Norman shows restraint and some empathy in his portrait of Paul.
 Recommended for Beatles fans.

 PS.
+However.
 Norman is quite venomous about George Harrison, so any great fans/friends of George may be infuriated by his put-downs.